-The current study filled a gap in the literature by 1) testing for a multiplicative effect of emotion across duration ranges using angry and neutral facial expressions and 2) concurrently validating other aspects of the internal clock through secondary manipulations of visual attention (Experiment 1) and action preparation (Experiment 2).
-Participants in the current study judged the duration of angry and neutral expressions displayed for durations ranging from either 200 to 800 ms or 400 to 1600 ms. Including the duration range 400 to 1600 ms matters because this is the duration range at which studies have consistently reported an overestimated effect for angry compared to neutral expressions.
-Therefore, the study includes a condition that permits the replication of past findings but also allows for the testing of the clock speeding hypothesis.
+This study filled a gap in the literature by (1) testing for a multiplicative effect of emotion across duration ranges using angry and neutral facial expressions and (2) concurrently validating other aspects of the internal clock through secondary manipulations of visual attention (Experiment 1) and action preparation (Experiment 2).
+Participants in this study judged the duration of angry and neutral expressions displayed for durations ranging from either 200-800 or 400-1,600 ms. Including the duration range 400- 1,600 ms matters because this is the duration range at which studies have consistently reported an overestimated effect for angry compared with neutral expressions.
+Therefore, the study includes a condition that permits the replication of past findings but also allows for the testing of the clock-speeding hypothesis.

-In Experiment 1, visual attention was manipulated using 3 trial types: 1) no cue 2) central visual cue and 3) peripheral visual cue.
+In Experiment 1, visual attention was manipulated using three trial types: (1) no-cue, (2) central visual cue, and (3) peripheral visual cue.
 On central and peripheral cue trials, a brief (200 ms) flickering visual cue was displayed before the to-be-timed face.
-By comparing the effects of peripherally presented cues with centrally presented cues and a no cue condition we aimed to establish whether the effects of cues are due to either spatially selective or non-spatially selective attention.
-If the effects require spatially selective attention, then presenting a peripheral cue away from fixation should delay attention to the face and consequently, timing will start later - there will be a delay in switch closure required before timing can start.
-In terms of timing performance, if a peripheral cue attracts attention away from the tobe-timed faces, then the prediction is that time will be underestimated (fewer long responses) for the peripheral cue compared to the central and no cue conditions.
-Alternatively, the effects of cues might be non-spatially selective reflecting a general increase in alertness across the visual field (Fernandez-Duque & Posner, 1997).
-If the effects lead to an increase in general (non-spatial) alertness then the prediction is that both the central and peripheral cue conditions will either speed the pacemaker (or reduce switch closure latency) leading to an overestimation of time compared to the no cue condition.
+By comparing the effects of peripherally presented cues with centrally presented cues and a no-cue condition, we aimed to establish whether the effects of cues are due to either spatially selective or nonspatially selective attention.
+If the effects require spatially selective attention, then presenting a peripheral cue away from fixation should delay attention to the face, and consequently, timing will start later-there will be a delay in switch closure required before timing can start.
+In terms of timing performance, if a peripheral cue attracts attention away from the to-be-timed faces, then the prediction is that time will be underestimated (fewer long responses) for the peripheral cue compared with the central and no-cue conditions.
+Alternatively, the effects of cues might be nonspatially selective reflecting a general increase in alertness across the visual field (Fernandez-Duque & Posner, 1997).
+If the effects lead to an increase in general (nonspatial) alertness, then the prediction is that both the central and peripheral cue conditions will either speed the pacemaker (or reduce switch closure latency) leading to an overestimation of time compared with the no-cue condition.